Riccardo-Moroni/CS-Recruitment-2024-AI/README.md

 ![](./assets/walkie.gif)

 The DIANA Advanced AI Research & Guidance Hub (AARGH) is researching for a reason to justify its existence and its ever growing computing budget to IMPERIVM and to the Leader of the Computer Science Department.
-They've come out with the idea for a legged rover which could teoretically walk on much harsher terrains than the current wheeled rovers, and which will practically consist in quite a few years of job security for the AARGH team.
+They've come out with the idea for a legged rover which could theoretically walk on much harsher terrains than the current wheeled rovers, and which will practically consist in quite a few years of job security for the AARGH team.

 Being severly understaffed, the AARGH team has decided to outsource the development of the walking algorithm to you, confident that you will be able to come up with a solution that will make them look good in front of IMPERIVM and of the CS Leader.